aravind-sadharani/chandraveena/src/pages/about.md

 <br>

-Hello, I am Balachander, a Chandraveena artist performing Indian Classical Music.
+Namaste.
+I am Balachander, a Chandraveena artist performing Indian Classical Music.
 Before I reached this stage, much has happened, and this is the story of my Musical Journey.

 If you are looking for a downloadable biography, [here is one](/assets/Biography.pdf).
 If you would like to get in touch, please write to me.